 How are arable crops grown?

 In the previous Step, you learnt what arable crops are, and the challenges faced in crop production.
-In this Step, you’ll look at the common processes involved in growing arable crops - from seed to harvest.
+In this Step, you’ll look at the common processes that have conventionally been involved in growing arable crops - from seed to harvest.
+There are downsides to many of these practices, such as loss of biodiversity, pollution and soil compaction.
+These drawbacks are being addressed by new practices aiming to create sustainable cultivation systems.
+Some of these new practices are described in Step 2.11.

 The first thing a farmer has to decide is whether to sow or plant their new crop .
 Sowing requires seeds, while planting requires recently germinated live plants.
 Using live plants reduces the risk of problems occurring at germination stage but can be more labour-intensive than sowing seeds.